AnujAgrawal7/avoidance/README.md

 - local planner: Intel NUC, Jetson TX2, Intel Atom x7-Z8750 (built-in on Intel Aero RTF drone)
 - global planner: Odroid

-## Global Planner

-The global planner has been so far tested on a Odroid companion computer by the development team.

 ## Local Planner